maligue/maligue.github.io/_posts/en/2016-09-05-simplified-player-management.md

 lang: en
 localization: simplified-player-management
 ---
-We added new actions in the Teams and Substitutes tabs to ease the management of players.
-With these actions, you can change a player of team or move a player to your substitutes in a click.
-It has never been so simple to manage your players!
+We added new actions in the Teams and Substitutes tabs to help you manage your players.
+These actions allow you to move a player to another team or move them to your ligue substitutes bank.
+With these new actions managing your list of players has never been so simple.

 {% include image.html src="2016-09-05-simplified-player-management.png" caption="Drop-down menu for player actions" %}